FunnelKit

 hit create new funnel

-Select “Sales Funnels” as the type and your favorite page builder.
+Select “Sales Funnels” as the type.

 After that, hover over the template you like, then click Preview.
 Here, we are choosing the Minimalist template.